Cleverttech/Cleverttech/README.md

 🎓 I’m currently solidifying my roots in JavaScript Full stack development by partaking in an intensive MERN stack program with Ironhack coding Bootcamp💻.

-⚡ Fun facts: I love listening to 🎵classical music writing code and Jhene Aiko while relaxing.
+⚡ Fun facts: I love listening to 🎵 classical music writing code and Jhene Aiko while relaxing.

 📩Send me an Email on: clevertedeku@gmail.com